tvecera/CH32LibSDK/Readme.txt

 is primarily intended for beginners as a kit for their first introduction to electronics.

-Pay attention to the pin layout on the display – there are usually two versions, with the pin order VCC-GND-SCL-SDA or GND-VDD-SCL-SDA.
+Pay attention to the pin layout on the display ï¿½ there are usually two versions, with the pin order VCC-GND-SCL-SDA or GND-VDD-SCL-SDA.
 I used two pin headers on the circuit board for both display versions so that I could change the displays and insert them into the correct position.